The Great 8 of Southeast South Dakota

 A new 11,000 square foot visitor center opened to the public in May 2017 which features exhibits and programming focused on the cultural and historical significance of the Blood Run site.
 The site is a time capsule of Indigenous culture.
 Occupants were primarily Oneota Indigenous Peoples, including Omaha, Ioway, Oto and Yankton Sioux Tribes.

-Good Earth State Park has six miles of trails through prairie, woodland and river bottom with scenic overlooks along the trails for breath taking views.
+Good Earth State Park has six miles of trails through prairie, woodland and river bottom with scenic viewing decks along the trails.

 7 - Wine & Brew Trail of Eastern South Dakota